 Visit The Croatian National Theatre Building

 In the center of the city, you’ll find the beautiful Croatian National Theatre, and it’s a sight to behold, for sure.
 Designed in Viennese style, the building dates back to the 19th century.
-Surrounding the building, you’ll also find plentiful small cafes, boutiques, and galleries too.
+Surrounding the building, you’ll also find plentiful small cafes, boutiques, and galleries.

 People Spotting At King Tomislav Square

-Right in the heart of the historic center, you will find King Tomislav Square.
-Not only is this an excellent coffee and people-watching spot, but it’s also packed with amazing architecture to explore.
-This is also where locals meet, so it’s a busy square with plenty to see and do, including cafes and restaurants and a few shops to check out.
+You will find King Tomislav Square in the heart of the historic center.
+Not only is this an excellent coffee and people-watching spot, but it’s also packed with unique architecture to explore.
+This is also where locals meet, so it’s a busy square with plenty to see, including cafes, restaurants, and a few shops to check out.

 Stand In Awe At The Museum Of Angels

 The Museum of Angels is a unique celebration of art, namely the work created by Zeljko Prstec and his baroque angel paintings.
-The museum is close to Miljenko Stancic Square and, although small, has plenty to keep you occupied.
+Although small, the museum is close to Miljenko Stancic Square and has plenty to keep you occupied.

 Explore Varaždin Cathedral

 The city’s cathedral, formally known as the Cathedral of the Assumption of the Virgin Mary, is a beautiful pastel pink, a Baroque cathedral dating back to the 17th century.
-Located in the center of the city, the church is magnificent, and the inside is decorated in the most opulent of ways.
+Located in the city’s center, the church is magnificent, and the inside is decorated in the most opulent ways.

-If you’re visiting Varaždin during September, be sure to check out a series of events called Varaždin Baroque Evenings centered around the cathedral.
+If you’re visiting Varaždin during September, check out a series of events called Varaždin Baroque Evenings centered around the cathedral.
 You’ll be able to listen to traditional music and enjoy a cultural feel in the air.

 Chow Down On The Local Cake